ML Systems

 Many companies retrain on a schedule: monthly, weekly, daily.

 That is useful, but it is blunt.
 A better system should ask whether the change matters enough to update the model.
+You might consider comparing the metrics from prior models to see if it is worth the update.

 Feature stability also matters.
 A feature may be predictive but deteriorate quickly, forcing frequent retraining.
 Sometimes a slightly weaker but more stable feature can be better for the system.